realityexpander/How_to_program_from_ground_up/README.md

     - [Problem: Imperative Looping](06-HighLevelLanguages.md#problem-imperative-looping)
     - [Solution: Declaritive Looping](06-HighLevelLanguages.md#solution-declaritive-for-loop)
 - [Software Design](07-SoftwareDesign.md)
+  - How can we organize and communicate the solution to a problem in a way that is understandable?
   - [Algorithms](07-SoftwareDesign.md#algorithms)
   - [Time Complexity](07-SoftwareDesign.md#time-complexity)
     - [Shorthand Guide & Sample Code](07-SoftwareDesign.md#time-complexity-example)
   - [Communicating Software Designs Visually](07-SoftwareDesign.md#communicating-software-designs)
 - [Structured Programming](08-StructuredProgramming.md)
+  - Can we give some kind of standard way of organizing and communicating the solution to a problem?
   - [Scopes](08-StructuredProgramming.md#scopes)
   - [Types](08-StructuredProgramming.md#types)
 - [Class Oriented Programming](09-ClassOrientedProgramming.md)
+  - Can we simulate real-world objects easier than with procedural or structured programming?
   - [COP Tried to Introduce a New Style of Programming, But Ended With Mixed Results](09-ClassOrientedProgramming.md#cop-tried-to-introduce)
   - [Encapsulation](09-ClassOrientedProgramming.md#encapsulation)
     - [Using Classes and Objects as "Name-Spaces/Scopes" Lead to Procedural-Style Code Implementations](09-ClassOrientedProgramming.md#using-classes-and-objects-as-name-spaces)